mvollmer/foreman-cockpit/README.md

-# Integrating Foreman and Cockpit
+# Integrating Satellite and Cockpit

-There is work in progress to integrate Cockpit into Foreman.
+There is work in progress to integrate Cockpit into Satellite.
 Eventually, setting this up should be trivial but until it's all wrapped up and shipped -- it's complicated.

-The following instructions will set up a single new virtual machine that runs Foreman and you can seamlessly open Cockpit from Foreman for that same virtual machine.
+The following instructions will set up a single new virtual machine that runs Satellite and you can seamlessly open Cockpit from Satellite for that same virtual machine.

 Current issues: